renpy/renpy/sphinx/source/3dstage.rst

     This offsets the child along the z-axis.
 When perspective is false, this is used directly, otherwise it is multiplied by -1 and used.

-    If settiong this causes the child to disappear, it's likely that the transform is not being used with a displayable where zpos is False.
+    If setting this causes the child to disappear, it's likely that the transform is not being used with a displayable where zpos is False.

 .. transform-property:: zzoom